Lasso Inference for High-Dimensional Time Series

-Exceptions are \cite{MedeirosMendes16}, \cite{masini2019regularized} and \cite{wong2020lasso}. \cite{MedeirosMendes16} consider the adaptive lasso for sparse, high-dimensional time series models and show that it is model selection consistent and has the oracle property, even when the errors are non-Gaussian and conditionally heteroskedastic. \cite{WuWu2016} consider high-dimensional linear models with dependent non-Gaussian errors and/or regressors and provide asymptotic theory for the lasso with deterministic design.
-To this end, they adopt the functional dependence framework of \cite{Wu05}. \cite{masini2019regularized} focus on weakly sparse high-dimensional vector autoregressions for a class of potentially fat tailed and serially dependent errors, which encompass many multivariate volatility models.
-The authors derive finite sample estimation error bounds for the parameter vector and establish consistency properties of lasso estimation. \cite{wong2020lasso} consider sparse, potentially misspecified, vector autoregressions estimated by the lasso and rely on mixing assumptions to derive nonasymptotic inequalities for estimation error and prediction error of the lasso without assuming any specific parametric form of the DGP.
+Exceptions are \cite{MedeirosMendes16}, \cite{WuWu2016}, \cite{masini2019regularized}, and \cite{wong2020lasso}. \cite{MedeirosMendes16} consider the adaptive lasso for sparse, high-dimensional time series models and show that it is model selection consistent and has the oracle property, even when the errors are non-Gaussian and conditionally heteroskedastic. \cite{WuWu2016} consider high-dimensional linear models with dependent non-Gaussian errors and/or regressors and provide asymptotic theory for the lasso with deterministic design.
+To this end, they adopt the functional dependence framework of \cite{Wu05}. \cite{masini2019regularized} focus on weakly sparse high-dimensional vector autoregressions for a class of potentially heteroskedastic and serially dependent errors, which encompass many multivariate volatility models.
+The authors derive finite sample estimation error bounds for the parameter vector and establish consistency properties of lasso estimation. \cite{wong2020lasso} derive nonasymptotic inequalities for estimation error and prediction error of the lasso without assuming any specific parametric form of the DGP.
 The authors assume the series to be either $\alpha$-mixing Gaussian processes or $\beta$-mixing processes with sub-Weibull marginal distributions thereby accommodating settings with heavy-tailed non-Gaussian errors.

 While one of the attractive feature of lasso-type methods is their ability to perform variable selection, this also causes serious issues when performing inference on the estimated parameters.
 In particular, performing inference on a (data-driven) selected model, while ignoring the selection, causes the inference to be invalid.
 This has been discussed by, among others, \cite{LeebPoetscher05} in the general context of model selection and \cite{LeebPoetscher08} for shrinkage estimators.
-As a consequence, recent statistical literature has seen a surge in the development of so-called \emph{post-selection inference} methods that circumvent the problem induced by model selection.
-In particular, many articles on \emph{selective inference} have appeared in recent years (see e.g., \citealp{FST15,LTTT14,LSST16,TaylorTibshirani18}) where inference is performed conditional on the selected model.
-However, while conceptually appealing, the derivation of conditional probabilities requires ``well-behaved'', typically IID, data and extensions to econometric time series settings appear difficult.
-Recently, \cite{TianTaylor17,tibshirani2018uniform} have considered asymptotic and bootstrap extensions of the selective approach which alleviates some strict conditions such as membership of the exponential family, but still requires IIDness.
+As a consequence, recent statistical literature has seen a surge in the development of so-called \emph{post-selection inference} methods that circumvent the problem induced by model selection; see for example the literature on selective inference \citep[cf.][]{FST15,LSST16} and simultaneous inference \citep{PoSI13,bachoc2020}.